yariasfinetune/myps5uploads/README.md

 2. **Video Player Page**: Click on any video to view it in full-screen mode
 3. **Navigation**: Use the "Back to Videos" button to return to the main list
 4. **Full-Screen Mode**: Use the fullscreen button in the video player for immersive viewing
+5. **Timestamp Sharing**: Share videos at specific times using the share buttons

 ## Notes